hyaterreka/ManjaroSetup/README.md

 pamac install vim

 # Customizations
-extensions: enable launch new instance
+# extensions: enable launch new instance

 # Run this to add ibt=off to the end of the GRUB_CMDLINE_LINUX_DEFAULT
 sed -i "s|\(GRUB_CMDLINE_LINUX_DEFAULT='.*\)'|\1 ibt=off'|" /etc/default/grub
 update-grub
-reboot

-# Now install nvidia drivers
+# Now install nvidia drivers, you might lose screen when updating.
+This ensure you power off properly and can power on when you are done.
-mhwd -a pci nonfree 300
+mhwd -a pci nonfree 0300 && poweroff

+# After rebooting enable 120hz from display settings

+TODO:
+Create auto decrypt USB key